Keynote speakers

 Dylan Wallman

-Dylan Wallman is a PhD candidate at the Dept. of Biosystems and Technology at Swedish Agricultural University (SLU).
-He is a Horticultural scientist from Sweden.
-He is specialized in organic plant breeding and agrobiodiversity facilitation.
-Main crops are cereals and legumes and he is currently researching intercropping of peas with faba beans and/or cereals in organic farming systems.
+Dylan Wallman is a horticultural scientist from Sweden specialised in organic plant breeding and agrobiodiversity facilitation.
+He is currently pursuing a PhD at the Dept. of Biosystems and Technology at Swedish Agricultural University (SLU), where he is intercropping peas with faba beans and/or cereals in organic farming systems.

 Mycorrhizal fungi: from natural diversity to inoculation and beyond